ktgmail/IT1150-Spring19/Labs/Lab1/readme.md

 # IT1150 Lab 1 Instructions

-There are two parts of this lab, one is writted (edit your readme.md file) and the other is hands-on (edit .html and .css files.)
+There are two parts of this lab, one is written (edit this readme.md file) and the other is hands-on (edit .html and .css files.)

 ## Executive Summary
 "Include your executive summary here"